JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 Welcome to the documentation of **DynamicalSystems.jl**!

 - The [contents](@ref contents) page gives a summary of all packages that are part of the library.
-- If you have not used the library before, and would like to get to get started it, then please read the [overarching tutorial](@ref tutorial) for the library.
+- If you have not used the library before, and would like to get started, then please read the [overarching tutorial](@ref tutorial) for the library.
 - See the [learning resources](@ref learning) below to find out more resources about learning the library and using it in scientific research and/or education.
--
+- The remaining of this introduction page discusses our goals with the library, how to participate as a user or developer, how to cite, and other relevant information (see the sections of the sidebar on the left).

 ## Latest news